Rethink everything, from the ground up, and don’t look back. – A few sentences about me and this website.

 About the author

-My name is Yves Goergen [ˌiːv ˈɡœʁɡən] and I am a 36-year old computer professional who likes spending a lot of time with these devices.
+My name is Yves Goergen [ˌiːv ˈɡœʁɡən] and I am a 39-year old computer professional who likes spending a lot of time with these devices.
 I assemble computers for myself so that I can take care for the details I’m otherwise missing.
 If something is bugging me about an application, I like to think about doing it differently myself.
 Then all sorts of ideas come to my mind and sometimes I come up with unusual concepts.
 Along the way, every now and then useful programs or code snippets accumulate which at times I publish here, most of it under an open source licence.
 You can marvel at my other hobby in my HD photo gallery.

 After finishing school and national service, I’ve been studying computer science (informatics) for 5½ years at the University of Erlangen.
 My focus was on databases and operating systems/distributed systems.
-Since then I’m employed as a software developer for over 10 years (more on LinkedIn and XING).
-Besides several programming languages I can read, write, speak and understand pretty much all of German (also Franconian and Bavarian to some extent), quite a lot of English and also some French.
+After almost 10 years as an employed software developer I co-founded my own company (more on LinkedIn and XING).
+Besides several programming languages I can read, write, speak and understand pretty much all of German (also Franconian and Bavarian to some extent), quite a lot of English and also some French and Dutch.

 A note on page translations